 Make new traditions.
 Tell your kids (or just tell yourself) that this Christmas is a clean slate.
 Ask them (or yourself) what one tradition you’d all like to start this year, and then do it.

 Make plans on days your children are going to be gone.
 Reach out.
 Do not stay isolated.
 If you don’t make a plan, the day will sneak up on you and you’ll be on your couch, crying, watching Netflix (not that there’s anything wrong with that if that’s really what you need to do).
-But if what you really want to do is to be with people, ask a close friend if you can be with her and her family for the day (I did that over my first separated Thanksgiving when my kids were gone and it was the sweetest thing and just what my heart needed).
+But if what you really is connection, tell a friend ahead of time and plan to FaceTime or meet for a socially-distanced walk or hot chocolate while sitting in your own cars in a Starbucks parking lot.

-If you have to go to a holiday gathering on your own, keep these tips in mind (most of which I gleaned from my time at AlAnon):
+For those of you still attending holiday gathering this year and if you have to go on your own, keep these tips in mind (most of which I gleaned from my time at AlAnon):

 1) treat everyone at your extended family gathering like an interesting stranger; ask them good questions; be engaged.